arpanojha/Quantum/README.md

 See how you can simulate circuits in java [here](https://github.com/arpanojha/Quantum/tree/main/c290/java_sim) or follow the steps below:

 # Henceforth holds the automatic code to download,set environment variables and test stange and strange fx.
-The libraries are provided by Johan Vos and are available at https://github.com/redfx-quantum/strange  and https://github.com/redfx-quantum/strangefx
+The libraries are provided by Johan Vos and are available at [strange](https://github.com/redfx-quantum/strange)  and [strangefx](https://github.com/redfx-quantum/strangefx)
-Their uses are detailed in the code provided at https://github.com/johanvos/quantumjava
+Their uses are detailed in the code provided at [quantum java](https://github.com/johanvos/quantumjava)

 ### Follow the steps below to enjoy quantum simulation with Java: